Last updated June 2021

 Anyway, I'm getting ahead of myself!

 It's easy to get lost in the world of Cyber Essentials, so let's start with the fundamentals of Cyber Essentials.

 In essence, the UK Government are trying to help your organisation become more safe and secure.
-The Government want to see less breaches, less attacks and ultimately, less private data becoming public.
+The Government want to see fewer breaches, fewer attacks and ultimately, less private data becoming public.

 This is why the Government created the '10 Steps to Cyber Security' scheme (which you can see below) and this scheme formed the foundation of the Cyber Essentials scheme.